Financial-Times/origami-build-tools/TROUBLESHOOT.md

 >While executing gem ...
 (Gem::FilePermissionError).
 >You don't have write permissions for the /Library/Ruby/Gems/2.0.0 directory.

+This can be fixed by following the [Installing Ruby steps](#installing-ruby) mentioned above.

-The command needs to be run manually prefixing sudo to it.
+If the error still occurs, run the command manually by prefixing sudo to it.
 It's the following command (substituting the version number by the one mentioned [here](https://github.com/Financial-Times/origami-build-tools/#install)):

 ```bash
 sudo gem install scss-lint -v 0.34.0